Native American Curriculum Initiative

 - Assume goodwill and learn from mistakes.

 As Native American materials are incorporated into schools, the goal is that these same principles expand who and what children learn about through the arts.
-We hope the work of NACI:
+The goals of NACI are to:

 - Provides teachers with accurate, authentic, non-stereotypical, and tribe-approved information about Native American cultures;

 Partnering with Utah's Tribal Nations